Coffee is essential in my life. With 3 little children at home and a full time job, caffeine plays a vital role throughout my day.

 The Bonavita Connoisseur did make a perfect cup of coffee in 3 minutes, but it lost its appeal for me when I couldn’t place the carafe with lid back on the machine, limiting my counter space.

 Everyone has his or her preference on what they are looking for in a coffee machine.
-First decide on what you are looking for in a coffee maker and then compare the features, pros and cons to help you narrow down the choices.
+First decide on what you are looking for in your ideal coffee maker and then compare the features, pros and cons to help you narrow down the choices.

 Hopefully this comparison of the Bonavita Connosseur vs Cusinart PerfecTemp review will be helpful as you make your decision for which coffee maker is best for you!
 Both are great choices in the world of automatic pour over coffee makers so you can only win!